cloudfoundry/bpm-release/README.md

 ## About

-bpm is a layer between `monit` and your BOSH jobs which adds additional features while removing nearly all boilerplate startup scripts.
+bpm (BOSH process manager) is a layer between `monit` and your BOSH jobs which adds additional features while removing nearly all boilerplate startup scripts.
 It is backwards compatible with any BOSH version released in the past few years.

 ### Well-defined Lifecycle